 Since you want to sell online products, so, you should utilize these selling techniques on your eCommerce website for more revenue.

 7. Establish A Transparent & Easy Return Policy

+Our last but not least tip for how to sell a product to a customer is an easy return policy.
 When you and your competitors are selling the same product at the same price, you can win customers with a clear and hassle-free return policy.
 Customers might be unsatisfied with their order for a number of reasons, it arrived damaged, they ordered the wrong size, or it simply didn’t meet their expectations.

 A clear return policy gives customers the confidence to make purchases from your eCommerce website.
 Here is an example of a return policy from the Walmart website.